More great white sharks lurking off Cape Cod, data shows - News 12 Now

 BOSTON — Great white sharks are discovering what tourists have known for years: Cape Cod is a great place to spend the summer.

-Greg Skomal, the top shark expert at the Massachusetts Division of Marine Fisheries, says the latest data from a multiyear study of the ocean predators found that the number of sharks in waters off the vacation haven appears to be on the rise.
+The latest data from a multiyear study of the ocean predators found that the number of sharks in waters off the vacation haven appears to be on the rise, said Greg Skomal, a senior scientist with the Massachusetts Division of Marine Fisheries, and the state’s top shark expert.

 But that’s no reason to cancel vacation.
-The sharks are after seals, not humans.
-The last documented fatal great white shark attack in Massachusetts waters was in 1936.
+The sharks are after seals, not humans, and towns are using the information from the study to keep it that way.

-Researchers using a plane and boats spotted 147 individual sharks last summer.
+“How long does it stay and where does it go are the questions we’re trying to answer,” Skomal said.
+“But for the towns, it’s a public safety issue.”

 According to The Cape Cod Times, Massachusetts has seen three unprovoked shark attacks since 1837.